 Vector files are rarer to come across since their application online is limited.
 But if you’re working with logos, icons, digital illustrations, or typography, vector file types will quickly become your best friends.
 So let’s explore them!

 PDF is another popular image file format belonging to Adobe.
-PDF files can be viewed and edited in the Adobe Acrobat application that also provides web services.
+PDF files can be viewed and edited in the Adobe Acrobat application which also provides web services.
 This format can display vector and raster images, spreadsheets, text documents, and more.

 Because of its versatility and universal support, PDF is highly preferred for printing designs.
 That’s why you often see business cards, flyers, posters, magazines, or books in this file format.
-Besides, PFD documents are highly portable and easy to convert to other common image file formats.
+Besides, PDF documents are highly portable and easy to convert to other common image file formats.

 While the format is handy for manipulating text-based documents and infographics, it’s not the best option for image editing due to its limited toolset.